 At the same time, prepare a bunch of small banknotes for tips.
 Traditional crafts and workshops are waiting for you at every single stop.
 They serve you a tea in some places.
 If you like the workshop and they are nice to you, then you can leave them some small tip.

 You don’t have to be worried that you won’t see a traditional Burmese fisherman.
 In addition to all these workshops, boats stop nearby fisherman.
 Burmese fishermen found a better business.
 Rather than fishing, they are waiting to pose for tourists.
-They also expect some tips afterwards.
+They also expect some tips afterward.

 Other places and things you see during the Inle Lake boat trip